Fall of Babylon: Book of Isaiah

 The conquest of Jerusalem by the Neo-Babylonian Empire and the exile of its elite in 586 BCE ushered in the next stage in the formation of the Book of Isaiah.
 Deutero-Isaiah addresses himself to the Israelites in exile, offering them the hope of return.
 Deutero-Isaiah's predictions of the imminent fall of Babylon and his glorification of Cyrus as the deliverer of Israel date his prophecies to 550–539 BCE, and probably towards the end of this period.

 Book of Daniel

 The Book of Daniel chapter 5 relates the final night of Belshazzar, just before the Persian invasion.
-In the story, Belshazzar holds a feast, during which Belshazzar intends his guests to drink from the temple treasures from Jerusalem while praising Babylonian gods.
+In the account, Belshazzar holds a feast, during which Belshazzar proclaims his guests receive the temple treasures from Jerusalem to drink from them, while praising Babylonian gods.
 He then sees a hand writing on the palace wall.
-Daniel is called to interpret the writing after Belshazzar's wise men are unable.
-Belshazzar is killed and Darius the Mede, a figure not known to history, becomes king.
+The words that were written according to the Scriptures: MENE, MENE, TEKEL, UPHARSIN.
+The queen tells Belshazzar of Daniel, and he is called to interpret the writing after Belshazzar's wise men are unable.
+Daniel explains the writing: Mene; God hath numbered thy kingdom, and finished it.
+Tekel; Thou art weighed in the balances, and art found wanting.
+Peres; Thy kingdom is divided, and given to the Medes and Persians.
+Belshazzar is killed that night, and Darius the Mede, becomes king.